Plebeians: Living quarters

 Plebeians who lived in the cities were referred to as plebs urbana.

 Plebeians in ancient Rome lived in three or four-storey buildings called insula, apartment buildings that housed many families.
 These apartments usually lacked running water and heat.
 These buildings had no bathrooms and was common for a pot to be used.
 The quality of these buildings varied.
 Accessing upper floors was done via a staircase from the street they were built on.
 Sometimes these were built around a courtyard and of these, some were built around a courtyard containing a cistern.
 Lower floors were of higher quality while the higher ones were less so.
 By the beginning of the Roman Empire, the insulae were deemed to be so dangerous because of a risk to collapse that Emperor Augustus passed a law limiting the height of the buildings to 18 m but it appeared this law was not closely followed as buildings appeared that were six or seven floors high.
 Plebeian apartments had frescoes and mosaics on them to serve as decorations.
 Rents for housing in cities was often high because of the amount of demand and simultaneously low supply.
 Rents were higher in Rome than other cities in Italy along with other provincial cities.
 The owner of the insulae did not attend to duties regarding it and instead used an insularius who was most often an educated slave or a freedman instead.
 Their job was to collect rent from tenants, manage disputes between individual tenants and be responsible for maintenance.

 Not all plebeians lived in these conditions, as some wealthier plebs were able to live in single-family homes, called a domus.
 Another type of housing that existed was diversorias (lodging houses) Tabernae which were made of timber frames and wicker walls open to streets with the exception of shutters being one to two floors high with tightly packed spaces.

 Attire

-Plebeian men wore a tunic, generally made of wool felt or inexpensive material, with a belt at the waist, as well as sandals.
+Plebeian men wore a tunic, generally made of wool or inexpensive material, with a belt at the waist, as well as sandals.
 Meanwhile, women wore a long dress called a stola.
 Roman fashion trends changed very little over the course of many centuries.
 However, hairstyles and facial hair patterns changed as initially early plebeian men had beards before a clean shaven look became more popular during the Republican era before having facial hair was popularized again by Emperor Hadrian in the 2nd century AD.
 Some plebeian women would wear cosmetics made from charcoal and chalk.
 Romans generally wore clothes with bright colors and did wear a variety of jewelry.